Update April 2020

 This is basically a bit of a brain dump, much of it you don’t really need to know but you should be able to impress your mates at the pub with your knowledge 🙂 I’ll try to keep the descriptions simple which might fudge the actual technical definitions but if you want to know more, just Google!
 Knowledge is power 🙂

 When I remember I’ll add something here that might need further explanation.
-Some are those dreaded 3 or 4 letter acronyms (TLA /4LAs) and I might get round to doing the list in an alphabetical fashion one day.
+Some are those dreaded 3 or 4 letter acronyms (TLA /4LAs) This list is now mainly in alphabetic fashion.

 ADSL = Asynchronous Digital Subscriber Line.
 This is where you use your phone line to connect to the Internet.
 The phone line is designed to transmit an Analogue signal (voice) and needs converting to enable Digital DATA transmissions along with Voice.
 It does this by sending Voice and DATA at different frequencies and this is why you need to use a filter or splitter as some people call them.
 Typically ADSL connections will be slower than a “Cable” connection but this might change in the next few years as BT are rolling out a new Fibre Optic network – look up BT 21st Century.

 ADSL Modem = A device that allows your PC to connect to the Internet via the phone line.
-Similar to the older “modems” used for dial-up connections but these use digital signals instead of analogue.
-The earlier ADSL modems quite often tended to be USB devices and you could only connect one PC to the phone line.
-Now, ADSL Modems tend to be a combined device and are usually called ADSL Gateways.
+Similar to the older “modems” used for dial-up connections but these use digital signals instead of analogue and are / were actually a hi-bred router.
+The earlier ADSL modems (routers) quite often tended to be USB devices and you could only connect one PC to the phone line.
+Now, ADSL Modems (routers) tend to be a combined device and are usually called ADSL Gateways.
 These are a combination of a 4 port switch, router and modem and allow you share the Internet connection with up to 4 PCs and if you have an ADSL Gateway which is also a WiFi (Wireless) router you can connect about 230 PCs wirelessly (not that you would want to).

 BIOS (Basic Input Output System).
 This is the “Firmware” built into a PC to enable it to progress to loading the operating system (OS).
 The main circuit board of a PC has an EPROM (Erasable Programmable Read-Only Memory) “chip” that is stored on a CMOS (Complementary metal–oxide–semiconductor).
 The BIOS basically is a very simple hardware check to see what is connected to the PC, e.g. Mouse, Keyboard, HDD etc. The BIOS is a dated (IBM Compatible) system and needs a HDD formatted to use “MBR” (Master Boot Record.)
 This has largely been replaced by an alternative firmware system, known as UEFI.